How Do I Schedule a COVID-19 Vaccine Appointment?

 - If you are immunocompromised, please talk to your healthcare provider before receiving the COVID-19 vaccine.

-- If you are pregnant, suspect you are pregnant, or are breastfeeding, please talk to your Ob/Gyn or midwife before getting the vaccine.
+- If you are pregnant, suspect you are pregnant, or are breastfeeding, the CDC recommends you should be vaccinated, based on current research and safety data.

 After receiving your vaccine: